 4.53 Tenants must occupy the property as their main and principal home and not doing so will result is a loss of security of tenure which means the Council can serve Notice to Quit to end the tenancy.
-However, there might be legitimate reasons why a tenant will be away from their home for extended reasons, such as going to prison for a short term.
+However, there might be reasons why a tenant will be away from their home for extended reasons, such as going to prison.
 In such circumstances if the tenant's immediate family remain in occupation of the property, then the tenant can nominate a member of their family who is over 18 to become a caretaker of the tenancy until the tenant is able to return; this will need to be approved by the Head of Tenancy Services or Head of Housing Services and Business Planning.
-This would not be authorised where the incarceration relates to a breach of tenancy or a lengthy prison term where the property would cease to be the 'only or principal home'? in this circumstance we would look to recover possession of the property.
+This would not be authorised where the incarceration relates to a breach of tenancy, in this circumstance we would look to recover possession of the property.